dyazdani/contact-list/README.md

 ## Contact Details

-To view the details of any of UrContacts, click on their name from the contact list screen and you will be taken to a page with their contact information.
+To view the details of any of your contacts, click on their name from the contact list screen and you will be taken to a page with their contact information.

 ## Update Contact